walterrowe/magick-frames/README.md

 You will need to open a Terminal window to type in commands at a command prompt.
 You will have to install the ImageMagick open source software suite, and edit and copy a script. macOS users have to run an AppleScript to create the style droplets.

 If these are unfamiliar terms, use my [1-on-1 support page on Buy Me A Coffee [dot] com](https://buymeacoffee.com/walterrowe/extras) to set up a one-on-one video call.
-I have decades of experience helping users.
+You will be using Magick Frames in no time.

 # How Magick Frames Works